 For information about specific trade barriers, contact the Trade Commissioner Service.
 The TCS has 24 offices in the EU.

 Register a trade barrier with Global Affairs Canada.

 The government procurement chapter of CETA relates only to contracts listed in the Market Access Schedule of Canada-Annex 19-1 and above a certain value or threshold.
 Contracting authorities for competitions in which contracts are below the thresholds are not obliged to consider bids from Canadian companies.
 The same rule applies to competitions for Canadian government contracts, which are open to EU companies only when the contract value is above the threshold.

 What CETA means to Canadian companies

-Under CETA, Canada and the EU can exclude from the agreement contracts within specific sectors, such as those involving national security; maintaining order and safety; human, animal and plant health; intellectual property; persons with disabilities; philanthropic institutions; prison labor; and Aboriginal businesses.
+- exclude contracts within specific sectors such as those involving national security; maintaining order and safety; human, animal and plant health; intellectual property; persons with disabilities; philanthropic institutions; prison labor; and Aboriginal businesses

 - specify technical requirements such as experience, and social and environmental criteria

 Market access changes for the EU

 The procurement chapter in CETA (Chapter 19) eliminates some of the asymmetries between the EU and Canada and provides the most favorable and comprehensive coverage of any of Canada’s free trade agreements.
 CETA goes beyond the commitments made in the World Trade Organization Agreement on Government Procurement (GPA) and the North American Free Trade Agreement (NAFTA).